JulioMCruz/Infinity/DataService/readme.md

 ## 📄 License

-This project is under OWQLO License - see the [LICENSE.md](LICENSE.md) file for details.
+This project is under INFINITY License - see the [LICENSE.md](LICENSE.md) file for details.

 ---